 Final Thoughts on 9V Batteries

 Energizer’s 9V Ultimate Lithium batteries are head-and-shoulders above the competition in performance terms.
 They store longer, run longer, and function at greater temperature extremes.
 They are undeniably expensive, but if you want a battery you can rely on in harsh conditions these are the ones to choose.
-At the other end of the price scale are the Amazon Basics All-Purpose Alkaline, cheap 9V batteries that are more than adequate for dozens of everyday gadgets.
+At the other end of the scale are the Amazon Basics All-Purpose Alkaline, cheap 9V batteries that are more than adequate for dozens of everyday gadgets.

 This post was created by a non-news editorial team at Recurrent Media, Futurism’s owner.
 Futurism may receive a portion of sales on products linked within this post.